rackerlabs/rackspace-how-to/use-sar-to-monitor-resources-in-linux.md

 You can add more parameters to this command.
-For example, adding `1 3` at the end of the command as shown in the following example reports for every 1 seconds a total of 3 times:
+For example, adding `1 3` at the end of the command as shown in the following example reports for every 1 second a total of 3 times:

     sar -u 1 3